mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 ----------------------------------------------------------------------------------------------------
-IMPERATIVE - YOU MUST DO THESE FOR UNBREAKABILITY  / STABILITY !!!<br>
+IMPERATIVE - YOU MUST ALSO DO THESE FOR UNBREAKABILITY  / STABILITY !!!<br>
 Remove "Add Panel", "Remove Panel" and "Remove Applet" Functions Entirely
 ----------------------------------------------------------------------------------------------------
 <br>